SRaghuram/neo4j/private/packaging/standalone/standalone-enterprise/src/main/distribution/text/enterprise/README.txt

 ----------

 #{product.fullname} runs as a server application, exposing a Web-based management
-interface and RESTful endpoints for data access, along with logging, capabilities for participating in a database cluster and JMX remote monitoring.
+interface, along with logging, capabilities for participating in a database cluster and JMX remote monitoring.

 Here in the installation directory, you'll find: